yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

     parent: architecture-acid-transactions
     weight: 1153
 type: docs
+rightNav:
+  hideH4: true
 ---

 Read Committed is one of the three isolation levels in PostgreSQL, and also its default.
 A unique property of this isolation level is that, for transactions running with this isolation, clients do not need to retry or handle serialization errors (40001) in application logic.

 The other two isolation levels (Serializable and Repeatable Read) require applications to have retry logic for serialization errors.
 Read Committed in PostgreSQL works around conflicts by allowing single statements to work on an inconsistent snapshot (in other words, non-conflicting rows are read as of the statement's snapshot, but conflict resolution is done by reading and attempting re-execution or locking on the latest version of the row).

 YSQL supports the Read Committed isolation level, and its behavior is the same as that of PostgreSQL's [Read Committed level](https://www.postgresql.org/docs/13/transaction-iso.html#XACT-READ-COMMITTED).